 Several months later, KJI was surprised to hear that Rim Hak had resigned his position.
 His resignation letter cited painful rheumatism as the official reason, but an internal investigation revealed a different motivation.

-border, has been a favorite stop for KJU on guidance tours.
+The rugged mountain base at Osŏngsan, near the southern border, has been a favorite stop for KJU on guidance tours. |

 Apparently, the Dear Leader had been caught in a sudden downpour during a guidance visit to a military unit in Osŏngsan, and his SUV had slid down a muddy embankment.
 Hearing this news, Rim Hak was aghast to discover that the day’s weather forecast had only predicted “light rain.”
 He was overcome with guilt at having failed his Leader, who just months earlier had rewarded him so richly.
 The word was that his office window had stayed alight all that night, and in the morning arriving office workers were stunned to see that their formerly hearty director had the wispy white hair and bent back of an old man.
 He resigned soon after.